deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](charts/charts_6_0.png "🔼 Figure 4: NIAH results for our pretrained model TinyLlama-1.3B (2K) and Llama3.1 (128K) where the X-axis means input context length and the Y-axis represents the document depth.
 In this figure, we clearly observe that for TinyLlama 2K and Llama3.1 128K, most poor-performing cases are concentrated in the lower-left triangle, indicating that the models are unable to gather distant needles.")

-> 🔼 The heatmaps show the performance of two LLMs on the Needle-in-a-Haystack task, revealing that their ability to retrieve distant needles significantly degrades as the distance between the query and the needle increases.
+> 🔼 The heatmaps show the performance of two LLMs (TinyLlama-1.3B and Llama3.1) on the Needle-in-a-Haystack task across different context lengths and document depths, revealing difficulties in retrieving distant information.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: NIAH results for our pretrained model TinyLlama-1.3B (2K) and Llama3.1 (128K) where the X-axis means input context length and the Y-axis represents the document depth.
 In this figure, we clearly observe that for TinyLlama 2K and Llama3.1 128K, most poor-performing cases are concentrated in the lower-left triangle, indicating that the models are unable to gather distant needles.